 Additionally, Rylands and her husband, a federal law enforcement officer, owned DASH, a local oil and vinegar business that employed over 10 people.
 They shut the business down in 2016 to focus on their family and respective careers in law enforcement.

 “Both in the military and in business, there is no kicking the can down the road.
 Results are expected and the bottom line is the bottom line, plain and simple.
 It’s time that our State Senate have leaders who can work together to get things done, rather than bicker over partisan ideology.
 I’m ready to get to work for our kids and for our communities,” Rylands continued.

-Rylands currently serves as a 911 Operator with a local law enforcement agency.
-She is the President of The Auburn Council of PTAs, a proud Teamsters member, and is a new member of the American Legion in Auburn.
+Rylands currently served at a communications center for a local law enforcement agency.
+She is the former President of The Auburn Council of PTAs, a proud Teamsters member, and is a new member of the American Legion in Auburn.
 She enters this race with the endorsement of Sheriff John Urquhart.